Connected Apps

 | [**Generic Webhook**](/integrations/connected-apps/generic-webhook.md) | Send notifications to any webhook, including authentication, headers, and payload |

-| [**OpsGenie**](/integrations/connected-apps/opsgenie-integration.md) | Send notifications to a PagerDuty service directory using a Routing Key |
+| [**OpsGenie**](/integrations/connected-apps/opsgenie-integration.md) | Send notifications to an OpsGenie team using an Integration API Key |

 ### Add a Connected App